 When does it come into effect?

 The Regulation is in force in all Member States since May 2016.
-It has just been granted a 2-year transition period until 25 May 2018, when it will be fully applicable, including the high fines.
+It had just been granted a 2-year transition period until 25 May 2018, when it had become fully applicable, including the significant fines.

 What are the fines?